 Whether it’s their given name or a nickname, these athletes and sports figures fit right in on Halloween.

 Mumme (pronounced mummy) has been a college football head coach for more than 20 years and has more than 130 wins on his resume.
 For all his success, however, he is best known for his four seasons at Kentucky, where he went 20-26 overall and only 10-22 in SEC play.
 Mumme’s tenure with the Wildcats was (ahem) wrapped up at the end of the 2000 season with an eight-game losing streak and an investigation into NCAA rules violations related to illegally paying recruits.
-After taking a break from coaching, Mumme returned to the profession in 2003 and currently is serving as an assistant coach/passing game coordinator at SMU.
+After taking a break from coaching, Mumme returned to the profession in 2003 and is in his second season as the head coach of the Bellhaven Blazers, a NAIA school located in Jackson, Miss.

 Weekley’s given name is Thomas Brent, but everyone knows him by his nickname, Boo.
 This nickname came from Yogi Bear’s sidekick, Boo Boo, and not from trying to scare people, which is fitting given Weekley’s colorful personality on and off the golf course.
 It was on full display during the 2008 Ryder Cup when he rode his driver like it was a horse down the fairway during Singles play.
 Weekley and the rest of the U.S. team certainly put a fright into the European team at Valhalla in Louisville, Ky., as the underdog Americans won back the Ryder Cup with a convincing five-point victory.
-Weekley picked up his third career PGA Tour victory in May when he won the Crowne Plaza Invitational at Colonial by one stroke over Matt Kuchar.
+Weekley has three career victories on the PGA Tour, the last coming at the 2013 Crowne Plaza Invitational at Colonial.

 NFL (Cincinnati Bengals 1984-92, ’97; New York Jets 1993-95; Arizona Cardinals 1996)